30 Minute One Pan Chicken and Veggies with chicken breast, mixed vegetables and simple spices. So easy, you don’t need a trip to a grocery store.

 Meal prepping saves a lot of time.
 Many people turn to meal prepping due to our crazy busy lifestyle nowadays.
 There are 3 ways I would recommend to meal prep this one pan meal and they all depend on your personal preference.

-3. Cook.
+- Cook.
 Bake sheet pan chicken and veggies, divide between meal prep containers, cool down and refrigerate for up to 4-5 days.
-Grab and go for easy lunch throughout the week.
+Grab and go for healthy lunch ideas throughout the week.
 This is my choice because I’m the queen of leftovers!!!

 Can I Freeze Leftovers?